Business Apps

 For teams managing multiple clients, Notion’s flat database structure becomes a liability.
 There is no native way to create a branded, standalone help portal for Client A without also exposing Client B’s workspace.
 This forces workarounds that break down at scale.

-Key Takeaway: Notion’s permission model operates at the workspace level, not the content level, making it unfit for multi-client environments.
+Worth noting: Notion’s permission model operates at the workspace level, not the content level, making it unfit for multi-client environments.
 Teams managing 3 or more clients typically hit structural limits within months, according to Guru’s knowledge management benchmarks.

 Which Knowledge Base Apps Work Best for Client-Serving Teams?

-The strongest knowledge base apps for client-serving teams are Guru, Tettra, Confluence, Document360, and Slite — each designed with structured permissions, integrations, or client-portal functionality that Notion cannot match.
+The strongest knowledge base apps for client-serving teams are Guru, Tettra, Confluence, Document360, and Slite, each designed with structured permissions, integrations, or client-portal functionality that Notion cannot match.

 Guru